pydata/xarray/doc/why-xarray.rst

 --------------------

 xarray has two core data structures, which build upon and extend the core strengths of  NumPy_ and pandas_.
-Both are fundamentally N-dimensional:
+Both data structures are fundamentally N-dimensional:

 - :py:class:`~xarray.DataArray` is our implementation of a labeled, N-dimensional array.
 It is an N-D generalization of a :py:class:`pandas.Series`.
 The name